Legal Provisions for Sexual Harassment of Women at Workplace

 • The Complaints Committees are required to provide for conciliation before initiating an inquiry, if requested by the complainant.

 • Penalties have been prescribed for employers.
-Non-compliance with the provisions of the Act shall be punishable with a fine of up to 50,000.
-Repeated violations may lead to higher penalties and cancellation of license or registration to conduct business.
+Non-compliance with the provisions of the Act shall be punishable with a fine of up to Rs 50,000.
+Repeated violations may lead to higher penalties and cancellation of licence or registration to conduct business.
+The Supreme Court has stressed strict enforcement: in Aureliano Fernandes v.
+State of Goa (2023) it noted serious gaps in the Act’s implementation and issued directions to governments and institutions to ensure that Internal Committees and Local Committees are properly constituted and that the law is effectively complied with.

 • In case of malicious or false complaints, the Act provides for a penalty according to the Service Rules.
 However, this clause has a safeguard in the form of an enquiry prior to establishing the malicious intent.
 Also, mere inability to prove the case will not attract penalty under this provision.